-Even as the economy improves, there are still many Bellevue residents who continue to struggle to provide the basics like housing, food and transportation for themselves and their families.
-Support is needed to help them regain some of the stability they lost during the recession.
-The 2013-2014 Human Services Needs Update provides a snapshot of what those needs are, and also, how the City of Bellevue and other groups in the community are coming together to respond using a "collective impact" approach.
+The 2017-2018 Human Services Needs Update provides a snapshot of what residents need, and also, how the City of Bellevue and other groups in the community are coming together to respond using a "collective impact" approach.
 Collective impact is defined as the commitment of key players from different sectors in the community to a common agenda for effective problem solving.

 - Quality of Life